BUY PREGNANCY TESTS & OVULATION TESTS

 Key Facts

-• Success rates for IUI in Australia typically range from 10% to 20% per cycle, influenced by factors like age and sperm quality.
+• Success rates for IUI in Australia range from 10% to 20% per cycle, with cumulative rates potentially matching a single IVF cycle after several attempts.

-• Factors affecting IUI success include age, sperm count, morphology, and the presence of fallopian tube obstructions.
+• Factors influencing IUI success include age, sperm count, and fallopian tube health, making it essential to consult with a fertility specialist for personalized advice.

 In vitro fertilisation (IVF) often receives most of the focus when discussing fertility therapy.
 On the other hand, couples tend to overlook simpler, less expensive, and less intrusive options like Intrauterine insemination (IUI) .
 While IVF is a very successful treatment option in Australia, it is not always the first option.
 For some couples, IUI may be the better alternative.